-The gothic surroundings of St. Vincent's Chapel will once again provide the atmospheric setting for the screening on Saturday 21st October.
+The gothic surroundings of St. Vincent's Chapel will once again provide the atmospheric setting for the screening on Thursday 31st October.
 Accompanied by a live pianist performing the original score by Hans Erdmann, this classic of the horror genre from 1922 will be projected onto a 12 foot screen.
+This event is suitable for ages 10+.

 “Nosferatu" – the infamous 1922 German adaption of Bram Stoker’s 1897 novel “Dracula” was an unauthorised and unofficial adaption of Stoker’s vampire classic.
 It sees various names and other details changed from the novel, including Count Dracula being renamed Count Orlok.
 It is believed by many that these changes were implemented in an attempt to avoid accusations of copyright infringement.
 Even with several details altered, Stoker’s heirs sued over the adaption – at one point all copies of the film were ordered to be destroyed!
 Thankfully a few prints of “Nosferatu” survived and the film came to be regraded as an influential masterpiece of cinema.